 It was only when he stood at the top of the bank, holding the wing above his head and grasping the main spar in his hands, that Kent had his first misgivings.

 How was he going to steer the thing?

 His friends assured him all he had to do was go in a straight line.
 There was nothing in front for quite some distance and there was no need to to turn.
 All that was required was to descend gently.
 Reassured, he ran forward a few steps and launched himself off the top of the bank.

 Instead of sailing gracefully down the slope he rose a little and edged forward against the breeze.
-His friends’ faces turned up towards him as he floated forth from the top of the bank.
+His friends’ faces turned up towards him as he floated forth.
 The ground dropped away below his feet.

 His earlier misgivings came rushing back.
 The ground looked awfully far away.
-How was he going to guide his wing to a lower level?
+How was he going to guide his wing to a lower altitude?

 He landed on his rear end but miraculously escaped major injury.
-He hobbled home and never went hang gliding again.
+Rubbing his bruised posterior, he hobbled home and never went hang gliding again.